trytouca/trytouca/docs/sdk/cpp/quickstart.md

 ```

 As a first step, we can create a regression test executable that has access to
 the entry-point of our Code Under Test.
-See our
+See our [Installing](./installing.md)
-[Integration Guide](Integration.md) to learn how to integrate Touca as a
+document to learn how to integrate Touca as a third-party dependency with your
-third-party dependency with your code.
+code.

 ```cpp
 #include "touca/touca.hpp"